Long-Lived Electronic Coherences from First Principles: Results and Discussion

 \subsection{Multiphoton excitation}

-To generate the initial superposition of states for subsequent TAB dynamical simulations, we explicitly model the multiphoton excitation of thiophene from its electronic ground state by the intense pulse employed in the experiment.
-To this end, we use TD-FOMO-CASCI, with the pulse modeled in the electric dipole approximation by adding an explicit time-dependent electric field to the Hamiltonian.
+To generate the initial superposition of states for subsequent TAB dynamical simulations, we explicitly model the multiphoton excitation of thiophene from its electronic ground state by the intense {pump} pulse employed in the experiment. {Our simulation of the pump is performed with frozen nuclei.} {We use TD-FOMO-CASCI to describe the many-electron dynamics}, with the pulse modeled in the electric dipole approximation by adding an explicit time-dependent electric field to the Hamiltonian.
 Explicitly modeling the excitation process in this way implicitly includes many of the intricacies of strong-field multiphoton excitation: the bandwidth of the pulse (see fig. S1), the selection rules for multiphoton processes, any resonant enhancements, and the AC Stark effect.
 Here we have used a transform-limited pulse with parameters corresponding directly to the experiment: a frequency of 1.55 eV, field intensity of 1.5E+13 W/cm$^2$, and pulse duration of 10 fs.
 Each of the 50 initial geometries (along with momenta to be used in the subsequent TAB simulations) were sampled from the zero-temperature vibrational Wigner distribution function, computed in the harmonic approximation based on frequencies calculated at the MP2 level.
 The direction of the linearly polarized pulse was randomized.
-The nuclei were frozen during our 40 fs long simulations, and the simulations were started 15 fs before the pulse is to reach maximum intensity.
-At the end of the simulations, any remaining ground state character was projected out of the CI wavefunction, and the remaining superposition was used as an initial condition for the subsequent TAB molecular dynamics simulations.
+The nuclei were frozen during our 40 fs long simulations {to quantify the electronic response of each initial geometry to the field.} The simulations were started 15 fs before the pulse is to reach maximum intensity.
+At the end of the simulations, any remaining ground state character was projected out of the CI wavefunctions, and the {renormalized} superpositions were used as initial conditions for the subsequent TAB molecular dynamics simulations.